 What is Port?

 A port is a point to which a computer, a process, a service, or an application connects.

-The Network Address Translation (NAT) is responsible for making sure that the requested information reaches the right computer device within a network.
+The Network Address Translation (NAT) is responsible for ensuring that the requested information reaches the right computer device within a network.
 It occurs at the network and transport layers, where the network traffic flow is channeled through the router so that numerous devices behind it can share a single IP address (public).

 This is where ports come in.
 Ports ensure that a computer knows which application the data packets are meant for based on the port number.

-There are 65,536 ports available for use in Transmission Control Protocol (TCP) or User Datagram Protocol (UDP), and some of them come with pre-assigned uses.
+There are 65,536 ports available for Transmission Control Protocol (TCP) or User Datagram Protocol (UDP), and some of them come with pre-assigned uses.
 Ports are identified by port numbers, ranging from 0 to 65535.

 What is Remote Desktop Port Forwarding?

-When you connect to your personal computer (PC) by using a remote desktop client, you are creating a peer-to-peer connection.
+When you connect to your personal computer (PC) by using a remote desktop client, you create a peer-to-peer connection.
 So, you will need direct access to the host (your PC).
 You will need to “enable the access” if you want to connect to your system from outside the network it is running on.